HackYourFuture/databases/Week3/README.md

 Database normalization is a technique that helps in designing the database in an optimal manner so as to ensure the above points.
 The core idea of database normalization is to divide large tables into smaller subtables and store pointers to data rather than replicating it.

 There are various database “Normal” forms.
 Each normal form (NF) has an importance which helps in optimizing the database to save storage and to reduce redundancies.
 These normal forms build incrementally. e.g. a database is in 3NF if it is already in 2NF and satisfied the rules for 3rd normal form.
-Read  for more details.

 #### 1st normal form (1NF) (4 rules)